FAQs

 Do you have a rewards system?

 We have an extensive reward system in place to recognise and celebrate success in all aspects of school life.
 Reward points are collected individually and correlate to House points for a student's House.
 Students receive certificates at our end-of-term Celebration Assemblies, with additional prizes awarded to five students from each year group.
-Students with zero consequences all school year are eligible for our end-of-year Reward Trips.
 Achievement and progress are also recognised through weekly notifications, and students will also receive Praise Postcards, Department and Year/House Awards and Headteacher Awards.

-We also run a House Cup competition where students can earn House points by participating in a variety of House activities and events (sporting and non-sporting) taking place throughout the year.
+We also run a House Cup competition where students can earn House points by participating in a variety of House activities and events (sporting and non-sporting), which take place throughout the year.

 Year 6 Transition